Pages & widgets#

 If you’d like to change a widget or the data it displays after it’s added, you may do so.
 Click the three-dots button on the top right of your widget, and select “Widget options”.
 This opens the right-side panel.
 Click on “Change Widget”.

 You can then use the widget picker to change the widget or the data it displays.
-You may also edit the widget’s title.
+You may also edit the widget’s title or add a description.

-You can also edit the widget’s title, or the underlying data table’s name by clicking on the widget title above a widget.
+Another way is to click on the widget title above a widget.
+From here, you can edit the widget’s title, the underlying data table’s name or add a description.
 By default, the widget title is the data table’s name.
+To override this, enter a new title under ‘Widget Title’.
 Learn more about data tables in the raw data page.